 Interleukin-7 (IL-7) is a hematopoietic growth factor that is secreted by stromal cells in the thymus or red marrow, it is essentially a 17.4 kDa protein containing six exons.
 IL-7 is produced by endothelial cells, dendritic cells, keratinocytes, hepatocytes and neurons.
 It has the ability to affect survival and proliferation of mature T cells, enhances proliferation and survival of T cell precursors (human and mice) and B cell precursors (mice only), potent enhancer of T cell function and IFN-γ production.
 Interleukin-7 is a critical cytokine for both normal T and B lymphopoiesis, a mobilizer of pluripotent stem cells and myeloid progenitors.
 Possessing vital roles in enhancing T cell function and also able to induces cytokine expression in monocytes.

+The following interleukin-7 ELISA kit is ideal tool for analysing in various types of diagnostic applications.
 Preclinical studies have indicated that IL-7 may be capable of accelerating murine lymphocyte regeneration following chemotherapy or bone marrow transplantation treatment, inducing anti-tumor effects (mice only) and useful in expanding anti-HIV-specific human T cells.
 The levels of IL-7 are found to be elevated in untreated patients with advanced HIV disease or in those who do not respond well to highly active antiretroviral therapy (HAART), whereas IL-7 levels are undetectable in HIV-infected patients who respond well to HAART treatment.
 Therefore, it is important to continue to evaluate IL-7 as a potential therapy for HIV/AIDS, leukopenia, stem cell transplantation and bone marrow cancer in both pre-clinical and clinical research settings.
+This interleukin-7 ELISA kit offers a sensitivity level 1.0 pg/ml and can be used to measure human samples of plasma, cell culture supernatant and serum.

-The minimum detection sensitivity level of interleukin-7 (IL-7) using this human interleukin-7 ELISA kit was approximately 1.0 pg/ml.
-The dynamic assay range for this kit is 15.6 – 1,000 pg/ml.
+The minimum detection sensitivity level of IL-7 (interleukin-7) using current human interleukin-7 ELISA kit was approximately 1.0 pg/ml.
+The dynamic range for this assay is 15.6 – 1,000 pg/ml.

 - Interleukin 7 and thymic stromal lymphopoietin: from immunity to leukemia.
 Cell Mol Life Sci.
 (2014) 71 (3): 365-78.
 Review.
 Tal N., et al.